top of page

 Anyone, at any age, can enjoy reflexology, from a newborn through to an elderly person.

-However, there are certain conditions which may make you unsuitable for the treatment- but these will be investigate at consultation
+However, there are certain conditions which may make you unsuitable for the treatment, but these will be investigated at the consultation

 What to expect from a reflexology treatment?